 Here is a graphic overview of contracting process:

 Information Regarding Purchase Orders

 Purchase Orders (PO) are a form of contract used by the College to purchase a variety of goods and services.
-Refer to the Procurement Department website for instructions on how to create a PO.
+Refer to the Procurement Department website for .

 Goods: A P-Card or PO should be used as the contract to purchase all goods other than unique or hazardous goods in accordance with College policy and procedures.